Albion Park Rail

 Residential development activity is lower than average in Albion Park Rail according to AreaSearch's national comparison of local real estate markets

-Albion Park Rail averaged approximately 36 new dwelling approvals annually over the past five financial years, totalling 181 homes.
-As of FY26, three approvals have been recorded.
-The area has experienced population decline, with new supply likely keeping pace with demand, offering buyers good choice.
-New properties are constructed at an average cost of $325,000, below regional norms, reflecting more affordable housing options.
+Albion Park Rail averaged approximately 36 new dwelling approvals per year over the past five financial years ending June 2021, totalling 181 homes.
+As of April 2026, four new dwelling approvals have been recorded.
+The area has experienced population decline, with new supply likely keeping pace with demand, offering good choice to buyers.
+New properties are constructed at an average expected construction cost value of $273,000, below regional norms, reflecting more affordable housing options for purchasers.

-In FY26, $16.0 million in commercial development approvals have been recorded, indicating moderate levels of commercial development.
-Compared to the Rest of NSW, Albion Park Rail has around two-thirds the rate of new dwelling approvals per person and ranks among the 75th percentile nationally.
-New building activity shows 15.0% detached dwellings and 85.0% attached dwellings, skewed towards compact living which attracts downsizers, investors, and first-time purchasers.
-This represents a considerable change from the current housing mix of 78.0% houses, reflecting reduced development site availability and shifting lifestyle demands.
-Albion Park Rail has around 168 people per dwelling approval, indicating low density characteristics.
+In the financial year ending June 2026, $16.0 million in commercial development approvals have been recorded, demonstrating moderate levels of commercial development compared to other areas assessed nationally.
+Albion Park Rail has around two-thirds the rate of new dwelling approvals per person compared to Rest of NSW and places among the 75th percentile of areas assessed nationally for new building activity.
+This shows a considerable change from the current housing mix, which is currently 78.0% houses, reflecting reduced availability of development sites and addressing shifting lifestyle demands and affordability requirements.
+With around 168 people per dwelling approval, Albion Park Rail shows characteristics of a low density area.
+Population forecasts indicate Albion Park Rail will gain 70 residents through to 2041.

 Frequently Asked Questions - Development